Jobs for the healthy, wealthy and wise

 Here’s how you can snap up a piece of the (raw-sugarless-organic-gluten-free) health and wellness industry pie.

 Appearance may only be skin-deep, but a career in beauty can be truly transformative – for you and your clients!
-As head of beauty at AIAS, Danielle Fisher, asserts, the beauty professions – from nail technology to hairdressing and skin care – can be incredibly rewarding.
+As head of beauty at the Australian Insitute of Applied Sciences, Danielle Fisher, asserts, the beauty professions – from nail technology to hairdressing and skin care – can be incredibly rewarding.

-Primp, preen and pluck your way into the industry with a Certificate II in Retail Makeup and Skin Care or a Diploma of Beauty Therapy.
+Primp, preen and pluck your way into the industry with a Certificate IV in Beauty Therapy or a Diploma of Beauty Therapy.

 We already know that it stacks up as the most highly paid graduate area, but a career in health and nutrition can be equally rewarding in a raft of other ways.

-Whether it’s for love or money, get your foot in the door with a Certificate III in Allied Health Assistance or an Advanced Diploma of Nutritional Medicine.
+Whether it’s for love or money, get your foot in the door with a Certificate III in Allied Health Assistance or a Bachelor of Health Science (Nutrition and Exercise).

 Have you got the magic touch?
 The number of massage therapists in Sydney rose by more than 28 per cent between 2006 and 2010, so it seems there are plenty with a knack for kneading out knots.

 Is it time to turn your legendary neck rub into a career?
-There are a range of options at your fingertips: from a Certificate IV in Massage Therapy Practice through to the more holistic Diploma of Traditional Chinese Medicine Remedial Massage (An Mo Tui Na).
+There is a range of options at your fingertips with our courses in massage.

 It’s just as important to strive for a healthy mind, as it is a healthy body.
 For many people, this means seeking the support of qualified mental health professionals, in contexts ranging from divorce mediation through to drug and alcohol abuse counselling.